elliotosama/adults-swimming/README.md

 - [ ] in refund should appear the last receipt for him
 - [ ] transactions should appear only for the admin
 - [ ] when receipt refunded it can not made another payment on it
+- [ ] appear only in show receipts for any account paid and remaining only